mesarcik/mesarcik.github.io/_posts/2021-12-08-blog-post-simclr.md

 EDL winter school assignment: reproducing SimCLR
 ======
-In this blog post I will document my implementation, experiments and finds of the 2020 paper by Chen et al. called "A Simple Framework for Contrastive Learning of Visual Representations" or in fewer words [SimCLR] (https://arxiv.org/pdf/2002.05709.pdf).
+In this blog post I will document my implementation, experiments and finds of the 2020 paper by Chen et al. called "A Simple Framework for Contrastive Learning of Visual Representations" or in fewer words [SimCLR](https://arxiv.org/pdf/2002.05709.pdf).

 Background to self-supervised contrastive learning
 ------

-What is contrastive learning
+1) What is contrastive learning?
+	Constrative learning is a representation learning paradigm where the similarities and differences of samples in a dataset are exploited in order to learn more robust represenations of the data.
+This is done by learning a transformation which maps similar samples close to each other while repelling different samples from one and other.
+In the past this was often done in a supervised manner using triplet-losses and/or Siamese networks.

-What is self supervised learning
+2) What is self supervised learning

 Why then do we care about SimCLR?